Championship news: Roy Keane keen for managerial return amid West Brom links plus Middlesbrough latest

-Ex-Sunderland boss Roy Keane keen for managerial return amid West Brom links plus Middlesbrough latest
+Championship news: Roy Keane open to managerial return amid West Brom links plus Middlesbrough latest

 Sunderland were beaten 2-1 at Swansea over the weekend – but what else has been happening in and around the Championship?